-I am currently the Interim Associate Vice President for Academic Affairs and Chief Diversity Officer at Quinnipiac University.
-I am also a tenure-track assistant professor of sociology in the Department of Sociology, Criminal Justice, and Anthropology.
+I am currently the Associate Vice President for Academic Affairs and Chief Diversity Officer at Quinnipiac University.
+I am also a tenured associate professor of sociology in the Department of Sociology, Criminal Justice, and Anthropology.
 I earned my Ph.D. in Sociology, M.A. in Sociology, and M.S. in Cultural Foundations of Education from Syracuse University.
 I earned a B.A. in Psychology from Hartwick College.

 I regularly teach Introduction to Sociology, Sociology of Race, Sociology of Education, and Sociology of Hip-Hop Culture.
 I have also taught Social Research Methods and Sociology through Film.
 I have research interests in urban education, prisoner reentry, visual sociology, youth culture, hip-hop culture, qualitative methods, international program development, and youth critical media literacy.
 I am an applied sociologist and I ensure most of my research projects are in partnership with local communities.

 Ph.D., Sociology, Syracuse University

 M.A., Sociology, Syracuse University

 B.A., Psychology, Hartwick College